kks32/phd-thesis-template/README.md

 --------------------------------------------------------------------------------

-# Known Issues / Bugs
+# Known Issue(s) / Bugs

-*   Abstract, Acknowlegment and Dedication have extra spacing at the top: needs removal?
+*   Content gets capitalised on the header
 --------------------------------------------------------------------------------

 # TODO list

 *   Support custom margins

-*   Support custome headers
+*   Support custom headers

 *   Headheight should be fixed according to the fontsize used!